 This is where I’m going to disappoint you, Dear Reader, because I started drinking straight whiskey at this point (the cocktails are never good in a sex club).
 There’s a steep downward trajectory to my powers of observation… plus, a girl’s gotta live the libertine experience.

 - We got another tour of the VIP room by all three brothers, which is when the aforementioned spanking happened.
 We don’t know why they all took off their shirts.

 - Basic bitch kissing by several of the ladies

 - Ditto twerking on the stripper poles

 - A sluggish foursome between an ample woman and three men, including the affable Thierry.
 We first watched through the porthole and it was strangely erotic to see all that flesh in action, but when we got closer—about a foot away—it was less appealing.
-After fifteen silent minutes and no orgasms, everyone got up and got dressed.
+Fifteen silent minutes and no orgasms later, everyone got up and got dressed.
 Thierry’s smile was sheepish when he saw us see him.

 - Some skeevy dude felt up my ass while we were watching the foursome.
 (So much for the rules of engagement.)
 I pushed his hand away, saying, “Non, merci.”
 Still pissed at myself about the “merci” and that I didn’t knee him in the nuts.